Parking Privacy Notice

 Parking Services forms part of the Environment Unit which is one of 12 Service Units within Bournemouth Borough Council comprising of four departments managing and delivering a range of services for the residents, visitors and businesses of Bournemouth

 This page explains how your information will be held about you and processed by Parking services.
-You can also find out about the General Data Protection Regulations and Data Protection Act 2018 and your rights on our Data Protection page.
+You can also find out about the General Data Protection Regulations and Data Protection Act 2018 and your rights on our website.

 This page contains information about: